alkiranet/terraform-provider-alkira/docs/resources/connector_aruba_edge.md

 - `gateway_gbp_asn` (Number) The gateway BGP ASN.
 - `instances` (Block List, Min: 1) The Aruba Edge connector instances. (see [below for nested schema](#nestedblock--instances))
 - `name` (String) The name of the connector.
-- `segment_ids` (List of String) The IDs of the segments associated with theAruba Edge connector.
+- `segment_ids` (Set of String) The IDs of the segments associated with theAruba Edge connector.
 - `size` (String) The size of the connector, one of `SMALL`, `MEDIUM` or `LARGE`.
 - `version` (String) The version of the Aruba Edge connector.